Evidence of an Emergent "Self" in Continual Robot Learning: Discussion

-In summary, our results suggest that a compact, task-agnostic representation can be extracted from an otherwise standard locomotion policy.
-As the same body is pushed to express different skills, part of the controller behaves less like a task solution and more like a stable description of the agent itself.
-This provides a concrete, testable notion of ``self'' in deep control: not an added network or explicit model, but a persistent structure that emerges from learning across behaviors.
+In summary, when the same agent is pushed to express different skills sequentially, part of its controller behaves less like a task solution and more like a stable description of the agent itself --- persistent across behaviors and functionally important during adaptation.
+This provides a concrete, testable notion of ``self'' in deep control: not an added module or explicit model, but a structure that emerges from the pressure to remain the same agent across changing demands, and that may reflect a general principle of how cognitive systems organize selfhood.